 Dark matter, the non-baryonic component that makes up the majority of the mass of the Universe, is the foundation of today's cosmological paradigm.
 The standard model, Λ CDM, assumes that the dark matter is a cold, collisionless particle and that the energy density of the Universe today is dominated by dark energy in the form of a cosmological constant.
-This model has predictive power and accounts for basic measurements of the evolution of large-scale structure in our Universe, from the temperature anisotropies in the cosmic microwave background radiation (CMB) at early times (Ade et al. 2015), to the statistics of the galaxy clustering pattern today (e.g., Cole et al. 2005; Eisenstein et al. 2005; Zehavi et al. 2011).
+This model has predictive power and accounts for basic measurements of the evolution of large-scale structure in our Universe, from the temperature anisotropies in the cosmic microwave background radiation at early times (Planck Collaboration XIII 2016), to the statistics of the galaxy clustering pattern today (e.g. Cole et al. 2005; Eisenstein et al. 2005; Zehavi et al. 2011).
 Its main shortcoming at present is that the cold particles have not yet been conclusively detected (but see Hooper & Goodenough 2011).

 Cold particles are not the only well-motivated candidates for the dark matter.
-An example of a different kind of particle is the sterile neutrino (Dodelson & Widrow 1994; Abazajian et al. 2001a,b; Dolgov & Hansen 2002), which appears in a simple extension of the Standard Model.
+An example of a different kind of particle is the sterile neutrino (Dodelson & Widrow 1994; Abazajian, Fuller & Patel 2001a; Abazajian, Fuller & Tucker 2001b; Dolgov & Hansen 2002), which appears in a simple extension of the standard model.
 Its interaction with active neutrinos could source neutrino flavour oscillations.
-In order simultaneously to account for the dark matter and flavour oscillations, at least three right-handed sterile neutrinos are needed (Asaka & Shaposhnikov 2005; Asaka et al. 2007; Canetti et al. 2013).
-In this 'Neutrino Minimal Standard Model' (or ν MSM), two of the sterile neutrinos interact more strongly with the active neutrinos than the third, which behaves as dark matter (Boyarsky et al. 2009b).
+In order simultaneously to account for the dark matter and flavour oscillations, at least three right-handed sterile neutrinos are needed (Asaka & Shaposhnikov 2005; Asaka, Shaposhnikov & Laine 2007; Canetti, Drewes & Shaposhnikov 2013).
+In this 'Neutrino Minimal Standard Model' (or ν MSM), two of the sterile neutrinos interact more strongly with the active neutrinos than the third, which behaves as dark matter (Boyarsky, Ruchayskiy & Shaposhnikov 2009b).
 With the appropriate choice of parameters in the Lagrangian, it is possible to obtain the correct dark matter density in sterile neutrinos.

 Interest in ν MSM has been boosted recently by the detection of an X-ray line at 3.5 keV in the stacked spectrum of galaxy clusters (Bulbul et al. 2014), M31 and the Perseus cluster (Boyarsky et al. 2014).
 According to these authors, the excess at 3.5 keV cannot be explained by any known metal lines and could, in fact, be the result of the decay of sterile neutrinos with a rest mass of 7 keV.
-This interpretation of the line has subsequently been challenged by several authors (see, for example, Riemer-Sorensen 2014; Malyshev et al. 2014; Jeltema & Profumo 2015b; Anderson et al. 2015).
-Most recently, Jeltema & Profumo (2015a) failed to detect any excess at 3.5 keV in a deep XMM-Newton observation of the dwarf spheroidal galaxy Draco, attributing the original line detection to an excitation of K VIII.
-Crucially, however, the Jeltema & Profumo (2015a) analysis made use of only a subset of the data; with the complete dataset and an alternative model for the backgrounds, Ruchayskiy et al. (2015) detected positive residuals at 3.5 keV at 2.3σ significance, with a flux consistent with those obtained from the original stacked galaxy cluster
+This interpretation of the line has subsequently been challenged by several authors (see for example, Malyshev, Neronov & Eckert 2014; Anderson, Churazov & Bregman 2015; Jeltema & Profumo 2015; Riemer-Sorensen 2016).
+Most recently, Jeltema & Profumo (2016) failed to detect any excess at 3.5 keV in a deep XMM-Newton observation of the dwarf spheroidal galaxy Draco, attributing the original line detection to an excitation of K VIII.
+Crucially, however, the Jeltema & Profumo (2016) analysis made use of only a subset of the data; with the complete data set and an alternative model for the backgrounds, Ruchayskiy et al. (2016) detected positive residuals at 3.5 keV at 2.3σ significance, with a flux consistent with those obtained from the original stacked galaxy cluster and M31 observations.

-3Instituut-Lorentz for Theoretical Physics, Niels Bohrweg 2, NL-2333 CA Leiden, The Netherlands and M31 observations.
 Future X-ray observatories may establish the true identity of this line.